-(1) The applicant must propose studies with an eligible tool candidate that enable achievement of the expected outcome.
+(1) The applicant must propose studies with an eligible tool candidate.

-CIRM will support studies on a candidate novel tool for commercialization that addresses a critical bottleneck to the discovery, development or use of human stem cell based therapies and that will NOT be regulated by the FDA or by the CMS under CLIA:
+CIRM will support studies on a candidate novel tool for broad use that addresses a critical bottleneck to the discovery, development or use of stem cell based therapies and that will NOT be regulated by the FDA or under CLIA:

-- Where human stem, progenitor or directly reprogrammed cells either comprise the tool or are used to manufacture the tool; OR - Where testing with human stem, progenitor or directly reprogrammed cells confirms the utility of the tool to address a critical bottleneck to the discovery, development or use of human stem cell based therapies.
+- Where stem, progenitor or directly reprogrammed cells either comprise the tool or are used to manufacture the tool OR - Where testing with human stem, progenitor or directly reprogrammed cells confirms the utility of the tool to address a critical bottleneck to the discovery, development or use of stem cell based therapies.